-3 COUNCIL TAX REDUCTION SCHEME 2024/2025
+6 COUNCIL TAX REDUCTION SCHEME 2024/25

-To provide an update on the impact of the Council Tax Reduction Scheme since the introduction in 2013/14 and to seek approval to recommend to the Council the proposals for the Council Tax Reduction Scheme for 2024/25.
+The Council to receive an update on the impact of the Council Tax Reduction Scheme since the introduction in 2013/14 and to consider the recommendations of the Executive at its meeting on 11 December 2023 on the proposals for the Council Tax Reduction Scheme for 2024/25.

-4 BLACKPOOL YOUTH JUSTICE PLAN
+7 BLACKPOOL YOUTH JUSTICE SERVICE ANNUAL PLAN 2023/24

-To provide the Executive with an update regarding Blackpool's Youth Justice Service and seek approval by the Council of the Youth Justice Service Annual Plan.
+The Council to receive an update regarding Blackpool's Youth Justice Service and to consider the recommendation of the Executive at its meeting on 11 December 2023 to approve the Youth Justice Service Annual Plan with effect until 31 December 2024.